La Brigue: History

-After World War II, France asked for the annexation of the territories of Tende and Brig, and obtained them according to the provisions of the Treaty of Paris signed on February 10, 1947, which entered into force on the following September 15.
+After World War II, France asked for the annexation of the territories of Tende and La Brigue, and obtained them according to the provisions of the Treaty of Paris signed on 10 February 1947, which entered into force on the following 15 September.

-However, due to the fact that the Constitution of the French Fourth Republic required that there be no territorial acquisitions without the consent of the populations concerned, the French authorities held a referendum with the population on October 12, so that they could choose between France and Italy, even though La Brigue was already under the military and administrative control of France since the entry into force of the peace treaty in September.
+However, due to the fact that the Constitution of the French Fourth Republic required that there be no territorial acquisitions without the consent of the populations concerned, the French authorities held a referendum with the population on 12 October, so that they could choose between France and Italy, even though La Brigue was already under the military and administrative control of France since the entry into force of the peace treaty in September.

 The prospect of a change of nationality divided the socialist family, in any case a minority in La Brigue.
-On the one hand, the Italian Socialist Party was in favor of annexation, while on the other, paradoxically, the charismatic leader of the French socialists Leon Blum was the most critical of this expansionist project.
+On the one hand, the Italian Socialist Party was in favor of annexation, while on the other, paradoxically, the charismatic leader of the French socialists Léon Blum was the most critical of this expansionist project.
 Either way, in the 1947 plebiscite on the issue, the Brigasks chose in favor of the transfer of sovereignty.
 Only citizens who resided in the area at the time of the referendum, with at least one parent born in the countries concerned or who could prove that they were domiciled there before the seizure of power by the fascists in Italy in 1922 were admitted for the vote.
 Part of the inhabitants who had taken refuge in Italy were thus excluded from the vote, since they had not changed their nationality to acquire French nationality.
 The result gave an almost unanimous support (96.07%) for France: out of 790 voters, 759 chose France and 26 Italy.
 There were five blank or unvalid ballots.
 When the data from the 1946 Constituent vote was compared with those from 1947 for the Treaty, it was concluded that the exiles would not have been able to reverse the outcome of the second vote.
 The outcome of this plebiscite was consistent with that of 1860 at the end of which the County of Nice had become French.